Benjamin B. Hyden

 - Member, Cincinnati Bar Association; Kentucky Bar Association; Northern Kentucky Bar Association

-- Admitted, State of Ohio; State of Kentucky
+- Admitted, State of Ohio; Commonwealth of Kentucky

 - Salmon P. Chase College of Law (J.D., cum laude, 2008)